Generic selectors

 Post Type Selectors

-Associate Professor Sophie Payne, Senior Research Fellow, Head of Peripheral Interface Neuromodulation Research Program
+Associate Professor Sophie Payne, Head of Peripheral Interface Neuromodulation Research Program

-Sophie is a Research Fellow at the Bionics Institute (2015–present), Head of the Peripheral Interface Neuromodulation Team and has an honorary position at the University of Melbourne.
+Sophie is Head of the Peripheral Interface Neuromodulation Research Program at the Bionics Institute and is a Principal Research Fellow (honorary) at the University of Melbourne.

-She completed her PhD in neuroscience at the University of Western Australia (2010-2013) where she then moved to the University of Melbourne (2013-2015) as a Research Fellow.
+She completed her PhD in neuroscience at the University of Western Australia (2010-2013), then moved to the University of Melbourne (2013-2015) as a Research Fellow and later to the Bionics Institute (2015-present).

-Using electricity to alter the activity of nerves, dubbed ‘electroceutical therapy’, has demonstrated success in the treatment of many human diseases.
+Using electricity to alter the activity of the vagus nerve has demonstrated success in the treatment of many human diseases.

 Her work has also received media attention including featuring on Channel 7, 9, 10 tonight, ABC 24 evening news and Sunrise morning show, as well as several radio talks (ABC radio with Virginia Trioloi, 3AW, ABC Adelaide, Einstein-a-Go-Go radio) and Herald Sun articles (Brigid O’Connell).

-Sophie has been an invited ‘exhibit scientist’ for the Melbourne Museum’s exhibition ‘A Gut Feeling’ during Science Week (2019) and as a presenter at the Museum’s Top Design Education Forum (2023).
+Sophie has a presenter at the Museum’s Top Design Education Forum (2023) and an invited ‘exhibit scientist’ for the Melbourne Museum’s exhibition ‘A Gut Feeling’ during Science Week (2019).

-Sophie has supervised 14 postgraduate students (Biomedical Research Victoria’s program), is a mentor for PhD and early career researchers (IMNIS) and is actively involved in the ‘Mentoring the Next Generation of Women in STEMM’ program (Bionics Institute and Ivanhoe Girls Grammar School: 2019, 2021).
+Sophie is a current supervisor of 5 PhD students, has supervised >20 postgraduate students (Biomedical Research Victoria’s program), is a mentor for PhD and early career researchers (IMNIS) and ‘Mentoring the Next Generation of Women in STEMM’ program.

 E: [email protected]